Current Employment Statistics Frequently Asked Questions

 from wage rates.
 Earnings are the return to an employee for a stated period on average in an industry; rates are the amount stipulated

 for a given unit of work or time in a specific job.
-Average hourly earnings do not represent employers’ total compensation costs because
+Average hourly earnings do not represent an employer's total compensation costs because

 they exclude items such as employee benefits, irregular bonuses and commissions, retroactive payments, and the employer's share of payroll